 Making dumplings at home means that the filling is juicier, the wrappers are starchier, and each one tastes fresher, crunchier (if frying), and more delicious.
-You can make a large batch using the recipe below which makes about 140 dumplings that you can freeze and use for meals or appetizers throughout the year.
+This recipe is for a large batch which makes about 120 dumplings that you can freeze and use for meals or appetizers throughout the year.
 You could also divide the recipe and make a quarter which is about enough for one large meal.

 When we lived in Colorado, our friend Ling shared this recipe with us.
 She and her family would set aside a block of time to make these dumplings together.
 Once the dumplings were all assembled they would divvy them up and they would each pack some away in their freezer to pull out later for a meal.

 - We use Shanghai Dumpling wrappers, but you may also find Hong Kong Style Dumpling wrappers at an Asian grocery store.
 See the two pictures above with the different style wrappers.
 The Hong Kong Style wrappers are much much thinner.
-They have more of a yellow color, and have a really nice starchy texture.
-I prefer the Shanghai style (whiter in color and thicker) rather than Hong Kong style for these pork dumplings since they are heftier and hold up well.
-They are more manageable (less frustrating than the thin ones) when making a huge batch.
+They are more yellow and have a really nice starchy texture.
+I prefer the Shanghai style (whiter in color and thicker) rather than the Hong Kong style for these pork dumplings since they are heftier and hold up well.
+They are more manageable and can be less frustrating than the thin ones when making a huge batch.

 - I do, however, like using the Hong Kong style wrappers for making Vegetable Dumplings for a single meal, which is actually quicker to throw together than you would expect (30+ minutes for a meal).